-The Master of Science Program offers advanced study in Kinesiology to qualify graduates to enter fields at occupational levels requiring a Masters Degree.
-Graduate students experience hands-on learning in some of the best laboratory facilities in the State, in the classroom and in the emerging Center for Obesity Prevention and Education.
-The members of the graduate faculty are leaders in their areas of expertise.
-The program offers a Thesis Option and Non-Theisis Option for students and is designed to strengthen the breadth and depth of the student's academic preparation in Kinesiology and its sub-disciplines.
-The program incorporates the theoretical, scientific, and practical knowledge in exercise, health, nutrition, sport and physical activity as applied in preventive, clinical, educational and commercial settings.
+The Master of Science Program offers advanced study in Kinesiology.
+Graduate students will experience hands-on learning in the classroom, Biomechanics/Motor Learning and Human Performance Laboratories, and field experience in clincial, community, corporate and university health and exercise settings.
+Graduate students can also engage in "Learn by Doing" opportunities through STRIDE (Solutions Through Research in Diet and Exercise).
+The program offers a Thesis Option and Non-Thesis Option for students and is designed to strengthen the breadth and depth of the student's academic preparation in Kinesiology.
+The program incorporates the theoretical, scientific, and practical knowledge in exercise, health, sport and physical activity as applied in preventive, clinical, educational, and commercial settings.

 Requirements for the Degree

-Up to 15 units may be taken in the 400/500-level courses outside of the Kinesiology Department with graduate commitee approval provided these courses were not required as part of the undergraduate degree program.
-Only 12 units of 400-level kinesiology courses may be put on the formal study plan.
-Graduate students taking 400-level courses are required to complete assingments beyond those normally required by the undergraduate students and are graded more rigorously.
+- Up to 15 units may be taken at the 400/500-level from courses outside of the Kinesiology Department with graduate committee approval provided these courses were not required as part of the undergraduate degree program.

-At least 32 units on the formal study plan must be completed in residence and no more than 9 units of graduate commitee approved extension courses may be included on the formal study plan.
+- At least 32 units on the formal study plan must be completed in residence and no more than 9 units of graduate committee approved extension courses may be included on the formal study plan.

 - A maximum of 13.5 units of graduate courses taken before matriculation (admission) to Cal Poly can be included on the formal study plan.